shirasal/shirasal/README.md

 - 👩🏽‍💻 **I code in R**.
 Because _R is a language designed to get shit done_ (Hadley Wickham, rstudio::conf, 2022)
 - 🗺 I map in QGIS (and R)
 - ⛏ I can create queries in SQL
-- 🐍 I'm learning Python
-- 🕸 I am familiar with HTML, CSS and Tableau
+- 🕸 I am familiar with Python, HTML, CSS and Tableau and use them when needed
 - 🗒 I manage projects with Notion

 #### R Packages I use often